mosaiceye/OrangePeelNUI-Examples/README.md

 =============

-This is the supporting Adobe Air project for running different code test involving NUI technologies, and both the Microsoft Kinect and LeapMotion devices.
+This is the supporting Adobe Air project for running different code test involving NUI technologies, with both the Microsoft Kinect and LeapMotion devices.
 To find out more go here, GIT: https://github.com/mosaiceye/OrangePeelNUI

 ## Current Status
 Just got started!